Canon 5D Mark III versus Canon 5D Mark IV

 Feature comparison: Canon 5D Mark III vs Canon 5D Mark IV

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 5D Mark III and the 5D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Canon 5D Mark III and Canon 5D Mark IV along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 6D Mark II (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.5||no||no|

 |Canon 1D X Mark II (⇒ lft | rgt)||optical||YES||3.2||1620||fixed||YES||8000||16.0||no||no|

 |Canon 1D X (⇒ lft | rgt)||optical||YES||3.2||1040||fixed||no||8000||14.0||no||no|

 |Canon 5D Mark II (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||3.9||no||no|

 |Canon 5D (⇒ lft | rgt)||optical||YES||2.5||230||fixed||no||8000||3.0||no||no|

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark III or the Canon 5D Mark IV – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.